xcore/sw_audio_effects/module_dsp_long_reverb/doc/resources.rst

 Computation
 -----------
-module_biquad, and module_loudness, run in their own threads.
+module_dsp_biquad, and module_dsp_loudness, run in their own threads.
 Therefore, refer to the documention in those modules for computation details on those functions.

 The Reverb-Control thread is timing critical,